Tres Hermanas Artist Residency

 Arrival & departure

-Round-trip airport transfer from Guadalajara Airport (GDL) is included.
-You will receive pick-up instructions after your booking is confirmed.
+• Round-trip airport transfer from Guadalajara Airport (GDL) is included.

 Fee: $1,000 USD per 14-day residency (includes lodging, two meals/day, and airport transport).